No Metallicity Preference in Fast Radio Burst Host Galaxies: Summary Conclusions

 \item The absence of a strict metallicity dependence suggests that metallicity does not impose a hard threshold for FRB progenitor formation, though it may still influence the efficiency or relative contribution of different formation channels.
 While this apparent absence of metallicity dependence may seem to complicate progenitor modeling, it is encouraging that this also implies that FRBs can arise even in the low-metallicity environments characteristic of early galaxies, supporting their potential as powerful probes of the high-redshift Universe and the cosmic baryon distribution in the near future.

-\item We also find marginal ($\sim$2$\sigma$) evidence that FRB hosts are offset by $-0.09 \pm 0.04$ dex below the fundamental metallicity relation (FMR).
-This offset is likely driven by slightly lower SFRs at fixed mass and metallicity, rather than an intrinsic metal deficiency.
+\item We also find marginal ($\sim$2$\sigma$) evidence that FRB hosts are offset by $-0.09 \pm 0.04$ dex below the fundamental metallicity relation (FMR) with our fiducial model.
+After accounting for potential model uncertainties, including effects of mass and SFR calibrations and the choice of FMR, the offset is reduced to $-0.06 \pm 0.04$~dex (1.5$\sigma$) and $-0.03 \pm 0.04$~dex (0.8$\sigma$), respectively, which may partially/fully explain the observed offsets.
+Nevertheless, given the remaining model uncertainties, the offset might still exist.

+\item The offset from FMR, if real, is likely driven by slightly lower SFRs at fixed mass and metallicity, rather than an intrinsic metal deficiency.
 Such an offset is also observed in local post-merger galaxies \citep{gronnow15,bustamante20}.
 A plausible interpretation is that some FRBs occur in post-starburst or quenching systems, where a starburst triggered by interactions has faded, but stellar mass and metallicity remain high.
-In this scenario, progenitors form during the burst and produce FRBs with a delay of $\sim$100–500 Myr \citep{dimatteo07,ellison24}, consistent with observed delay- time distributions and favoring delayed channels such as binary evolution over core-collapse supernovae \citep{law24}.
+In this scenario, progenitors form during the burst and produce FRBs with a delay of $\sim$100–500 Myr \citep{dimatteo07,ellison24}.
+Such a delay is broadly consistent with observed delay- time distributions and favoring delayed channels such as binary evolution over core-collapse supernovae \citep{law24}.
 We predict that FRBs may preferentially occur in host galaxies which exhibit kinematic signatures of recent interactions, such as tidal features, disturbed velocity fields, or double nuclei.
+Additional host galaxy observations are needed to test this qualitative interpretation and prediction.

 \end{itemize}